By Dunia P. Zongwe, François Butedi and Phebe Mavungu Clément

 The Congolese legal system may be divided in three branches: Public law, private law and economic law.
 Public law regulates legal relationships involving the state; private law regulates relationships between private persons; and economic law regulates interactions in such areas as labor, trade, finance, mining and investment.

 The judiciary is pursuing its reorganization to satisfy new constitutional requirements.
 The Constitution divides the existing judiciary in three separate hierarchies of specialized courts: the constitutional, ordinary and administrative court systems.
-Each court system will have its own supreme court, to wit the Constitutional Court ( Cour constitutionnelle ), the Court of Cassation ( Cour de cassation ), and the Council of State ( Conseil d’État ).
-Of those, only the Constitutional Court has been installed, though it is not expected to become operational until later in 2015.
-In the meantime, the Parliament has adopted two important laws, one organizing the ordinary court system and the other providing for the procedure before the Court of Cassation.
+Each court system has its own supreme court, to wit the Constitutional Court (Cour constitutionnelle), the Court of Cassation (Cour de cassation), and the Council of State (Conseil d’État).
+The government installed the Constitutional Court in 2013, the Court of Cassation in 2018, and the Council of State in 2018 .

 Overall, notwithstanding significant government policies and legal reforms, factors such as the lack of infrastructure, weak institutional capacity, serious resource limitations and corruption undermine the effectiveness, stability and predictability of the legal system.

 From 1996 to 2003, the DRC was in the throes of two civil wars.
-In May 1997, upon deposing Mobutu, Laurent Désiré Kabila issued a decree-law that performed the function of a constitution ( decree-law 003/97 ).
-On 17 December 2002, a year after Laurent Kabila’s assassination by one of his bodyguards, Congolese political parties and belligerents signed a peace agreement sponsored by the international community, the Accord Global et Inclusif , in Pretoria, South Africa.
-The 2002 Pretoria peace agreement established a constitution of national unity, the Transition Constitution .
+In May 1997, upon deposing Mobutu, Laurent Désiré Kabila issued a decree-law that performed the function of a constitution (decree-law 003/97).
+On 17 December 2002, a year after Laurent Kabila’s assassination by one of his bodyguards, Congolese political parties and belligerents entered into a peace agreement sponsored by the international community, the Accord Global et Inclusif (Global and Inclusive Agreement on Transition in the Democratic Republic of the Congo), signed in Pretoria, South Africa.
+The 2002 Pretoria peace agreement established a constitution of national unity, the Transition Constitution.
 The Transition Constitution laid down a few cardinal principles that have been carried over in the 2006 Congolese Constitution, such as the unity of the country and several fundamental human rights and freedoms.

 The Constitution’s Exposé des Motifs calls to mind that one of the root causes of the recurrent political crises that the DRC has been confronted with since Independence on 30 June 1960 were the challenges relating to the legitimacy of the country’s political institutions and actors.
 The wars that lasted from 1996 to 2003 put those challenges in sharp relief.
 It is that chronic legitimacy crisis suffered by political institutions that the framers of the Congolese Constitution intended to end when they negotiated, drafted and adopted the Constitution.